 Provider enrollment guidance:

-Medicaid & CHIP guidance:
+Medicaid & CHIP Guidance:

 - State Medicaid Director Letter on CY 2021 Jan-Sep Claw Back Phased-Down State Contribution Amounts (PDF) (10/9/20)